 According to recent press releases from both companies, Toshiba and SanDisk announced that they’ve completed development of the world’s first 48-layer 3D NAND product using their BiCS (Bit-Cost Scalable NAND) technology.
 As of now, very little information is known about the finalized BiCS product that’s being sampled however, we do know that BiCS will be based on charge trap technology rather than the older floating gate [...]

 Back in late 2012, we rounded up a total of thirteen memory cards from a number of memory card vendors and put them to the test in both synthetic and real world applications.
 At the time, we tested both SD and CF cards from various vendors to find out which of the cards performed the best, which of the cards provided best value, and at which point do returns begin to diminish in the real world.
 Ever since we published that article, many of you have asked us for an update which is already in the works pending a couple more samples from various memory card vendors.

-Now one type of memory card we’ve never addressed is the [...]
+Now one type of memory card we’ve never [...]

 SanDisk recently announced Q4 and fiscal 2014 earnings, and they had some good news and some not-so-good news to share.